-Compression socks provide a graduated compression from your foot up your leg, mimicking and enhancing your body’s natural activities and helping to circulate blood and fluids around your body.
+Compression socks provide graduated compression from your foot up to your leg, mimicking and enhancing your body’s natural activities and helping to circulate blood and fluids around your body.
 Instead of pooling in your legs, blood can be returned to the circulatory system more efficiently, reducing leg swelling, pain, or even blood clots.

 What Are Compression Braces?

 Compression braces, which are also referred to as wraps, supports, and sleeves, are either pull on or wrap around material designed to offer more support to areas that need it.
 These are often used when a person has had a history of injury or pain in a joint area.
 Some of the most common compression braces, especially for nurses, are knee and elbow.
 For example, a nurse who has knee pain after walking or standing for long periods may benefit from the use of a compression knee brace.

 SocksLane Cotton Compression Knee BraceSocksLane Cotton Compression Elbow Sleeve